pprakhar30/MOQA/README.md

 -----------------------------------------------------------------------------------------------------------------
 ## TODO

-- Train the model per question rather than per item as described in [paper][1]
+- Train the model using all the items rather than using batches of item as described in [paper][1]
 - Model ambiguity by including multiple answers to a question as decribed in [paper][6]

 ## References